 The Seattle economy began to improve in 1939-1940 with federal stimulus in production of war materials.
 The population of northeast Seattle began to grow with an influx of people working at Sand Point Naval Station and with people looking to northeast Seattle for a less expensive place to live on the edges of what was then the Seattle City Limits.
-Northeast Seattle continued to increase as a “car” neighborhood with people driving to work, and this would have helped gas stations like Gray’s to stay in business.
+Northeast Seattle continued to increase as a neighborhood of car ownership, with people driving to work, and this would have helped gas stations like Gray’s to stay in business.

-We see that Gray’s Service Station had managed to survive the 1930s; the Grays were able to remodel the station and continued in business.
+We see that Gray’s Service Station managed to survive the sluggish economy of the 1930s.
+The Grays were able to remodel the station and upgrade the gas pumps.
 Because of the changes to the building, the tax assessors office came out again in 1940 and took another photo.

 Another economic depression and the end of Gray’s Service Station

 Another economic depression hit Seattle beginning in 1969 with the Mideast Oil Embargo which then caused massive layoffs of employees at Boeing Aircraft Company.
 It was said that for every one Boeing employee, four other people had jobs in support industries and in schools, restaurants and medical care in the Seattle area.
-With layoffs at Boeing many Seattle businesses failed, such as restaurants, during the Boeing Bust.
+Because of the layoffs at Boeing many other Seattle businesses failed, such as restaurants, during the Boeing Bust.

 Between 1960 to 1970 the population of Seattle decreased, and for all of these reasons gas stations began to go out of business.
 Gray’s Service Station had survived into the 1970s but ended in that era along with many other stations.
 Elmer Gray’s wife Mirtie died in 1977 (age 95) at the home of her son Talmage, who had moved to Bremerton.
 The Gray’s Station property was sold and the gas station and garage were torn down.

 A new building at the corner of NE 65th Street in a new economic era